The-going/evlproject/content/dovetail/porting/timer.md

    out-of-band handling.
 As a result, `handle_oob_event()` receives tick events sent by the real device hardware directly from the out-of-band stage of the interrupt pipeline.
-This ensures high-precision timing.
+This ensures high-precision timing, which the inband stage cannot delay via interrupt masking.
 From that point, the out-of-band code can carry out its own timing duties, in addition to honoring the in-band kernel requests for timing.

 Step 3. involves emulating ticks scheduled by the in-band kernel by a software logic controlled by some out-of-band timer management, paced